orbitdb/field-manual/03_The_Architecture_of_OrbitDB/01_IPFS_Firmament.md

 ![Directed Acyclic Graph](../images/Directed-Acyclic-Graph.jpg)

 Node connections are generally represented in data by storing a pointer to another node id.
-For example, modeling a twitter follow in JSON might look sometihng like `{ id: "@your_username", follows: "@aphelionz" }`.
+For example, modeling a twitter follow in JSON might look something like `{ id: "@your_username", follows: "@aphelionz" }`.
 In a DAG, a common and very effective way is to point directly their CIDs - the unique cryptographic hash of the content you're looking for.
 This gives you benefits of using CIDS in general: verifiability and performance, and also the added benefit of being able to _enforce_ the acyclic property of the graph - it is effectively impossible for any past nodes to predict the hashes of future nodes in order to store a pointer to them ahead of time.

 > **Note:** This technique of using cryptographic hashes to link data is named after [Ralph Merkle](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C22&q=ralph+merkle&btnG=), so this data structure is called a _Merkle DAG_.